Şehzade Ömer Hilmi: Personal life

-Ömer hilmi's first wife was Faika Hanım.
-She was the daughter of Mehmed Bey and wife Ayşe Hanım.
-She belonged to an influential noble clan, the Hunç, who were founding members of the village, and for this reason, the village was also known as Hunca Hable.
+Ömer Hilmi's first wife was Faika Hanım.
+She was the daughter of Mehmed Bey and Ayşe Hanım.
+She belonged to an influential noble clan, the Hunç, who were founding members of the village, and for this reason, the village was also known as Hunça Hable.
 She had two elder sisters, Naciye Hanım, and Hayriye Melek Hanım, who is considered Turkey's first female author of Circassian origin.
 She was of medium height, slim woman with blonde hair, blue eyes, and a cute face.
 She was the most beautiful among her sisters.
 The two married on 10 November 1907.
 Faika could not get along with Ömer Hilmi, and he divorced her two times but united again.
 However, then hülle (interim marriage necessary before a divorced can remarry) was required since he divorced her three times.
-She did not accept hülle because there were not any men in palace, and so she was dismissed from the palace of Prince Reşad.
-After her divorce on 20 December 1907, she got her pay check regularly, but later she could not out of fear of being informed on.
+She did not accept hülle because there were not any men in palace, and so she was dismissed from the palace of Prince Mehmed Reşad.
+After her divorce on 20 December 1907, she got her paycheck regularly, but later she could not out of fear of being informed on.
 She and her sisters were banished to Bursa by Sultan Abdul Hamid II, where they lived until the proclamation of the Second Constitutional Era in 1908.
 They left Bursa right after the declaration of the constitution.

 His second wife was Nesimter Hanım.
 The two divorced in January 1915.

 His third wife was Hatice Firdevs Gülnev Hanım.
 She was born on 21 February 1890.
 Her father was a Turkish officer from Ayvalık, and her mother was Ayşe Hanım.
 They married on 3 October 1910.
 She gave birth to two children, Emine Mukbile Sultan, born in 1911, followed by Şehzade Mahmud Namık, born in 1913.
 She died on 31 December 1919, aged twenty nine.

-His fourth wife was Başter Hanım married on 16 June 1914 and his fifth wife was Mediha Hanım married on 12 July 1921.
+His fourth wife was Başter Hanım, married on 16 June 1914.

+His fifth wife was Mediha Hanım, married on 12 July 1921.

 Ömer Hilmi had been allocated apartments in the Dolmabahçe Palace.
-In 1910, he came into possession of the villa in Bağlarbaşı built by the Egyptian Khedive Isma'il Pasha in the hills above Üsküdar, Istanbul on the Asian side of the Bosphorus.
+In 1910, he came into possession of the villa in Bağlarbaşı, built by the Egyptian Khedive Isma'il Pasha in the hills above Üsküdar, Istanbul, on the Asian side of the Bosphorus.
 He also owned another villa in Nişantaşı.

-He was described as attractive and vigorous man, and the one who shied away from conversation.
+He was described as an attractive and vigorous man, and the one who shied away from conversation.

 Exile and death

 At the exile of the imperial family in March 1924, Ömer Hilmi, his mother, and his two children, settled firstly in Beirut, Lebanon, then in Nice, France, and finally settling in Alexandria, Egypt.
-He died at Alexandria on 6 April 1935, aged forty nine, and was buried there.
+He died in Alexandria on 6 April 1935, aged forty nine, and was buried there.
 His remains were later interred in the mausoleum of Khedive Tewfik Pasha in Cairo, Egypt.
 His mother outlived him by three years, dying in 1938.